adepthus/Timechain-Watermark-Screenshot-Widget/README.md

 Enter the desired watermark text prompt when prompted.
 Press the "Print Screen" key to capture a screenshot with the watermark.
 The screenshot will be saved as a PNG file with a unique filename that includes the timestamp, prompt text, and current block hash.

 Note: Make sure to have the necessary dependencies installed before running the program.

-To naprawdę bardzo niezwykle prosty program jednak użyteczny w bardzo specyficznej sytuacji np. kiedy ktoś chciał by udowodnić że zarejestrował coś pierwszy,... np.
-SKYPE ID "BITCOIN"
+To bardzo prosty program użyteczny w bardzo specyficznej sytuacji np. kiedy ktoś chciał by udowodnić że zarejestrował coś pierwszy,... np.
+SKYPE ID "BITCOIN" i nie tylko,...

 adepthus@getalby.com